mvolkmann/blog/src/rust.md

 5. Use the `?` operator.
    If the value is a `Some` or `Ok` then it is unwrapped and returned.
-   If the value is a `None` or `Err` then it is returned to the caller.
+   If the value is a `None` or `Err` then it is passed through the `from` function (defined in the standard library `From` trait) in order to convert it to the return type of the function, and that is returned to the caller.
    The function in which this operator is used must declare the proper return type and return a value of that type.
    This allows the caller to handle errors, similar to